clementtalleu/php-redis-om/docs/api_platform.md

 # 🕷 API Platform support (beta)

-Are you an API Platform user?
-Great idea ;)
+You are an API Platform user, congratulations ;)

 An implementation of API Platform's main features is provided, enabling you to use the library without a SQL database and only with Redis.